 Most West Coast USA itineraries tend to follow the Pacific Coast Highway, taking in picture-perfect cities in California including San Diego, San Jose, Big Sur and Santa Cruz.

 Most West Coast USA itineraries also tend to be road trip itineraries.

 To be upfront with you, our 2 week USA itinerary is wrapped up in a unique little package, with a Hawaiian twist on the side.
-This is the same itinerary we embarked on ourselves back in September 2016.
+This is the same itinerary we followed when we visited.

 Our itinerary is perfect for those of you who wish to get a taste of the Pacific Coast, as well as the delights of Hawaii – without needing to hire a car.

 This is our unique 2 week West Coast USA itinerary…

 Our 2 week West Coast USA itinerary starts with a whirlwind 3 days in Los Angeles.

 LA is full of sparkle and pizzazz – as can be expected from somewhere that is so intrinsically linked with celebrity and stardom.

 But there’s also more to Los Angeles than first meets the eye.